SegersIan/knowledge-base/reasoning/index.md

 * Rational = Reasonable
 * Practice is more valuable than theory on Reasoning, it's like language, there is no adequate grammar, it changes, you have to use it, just like learning a language.

+## Purpose of reasoning

+* Reasoning can be used in the service of criticism
+* Reasoning can be used in the service of persuasion or communication.
+* Reasoning is the means whereby we reach new conclusions, gain new knowledge, uncover new and important facts.

+## Creativity & Reasoning

+Creativity is a major component in reasoning.
+The process of trying to think of alternative explanations of a set of facts, is an entirely creative process.

 ## Argument Analysis

 * 3.2